Has Italy been vaccinating the wrong people? Its daily coronavirus death tolls suggest so.

 “Things have not been done appropriately in the last three months, that is clear,” said Sergio Abrignani, an immunologist and a new member of a scientific committee advising the government.
 “Otherwise we wouldn’t be having 300, 400 deaths every day, as we have now.”

-Italy’s predicament has lessons for other countries that are facing their own tough decisions about whom to prioritize with a limited supply of vaccines.
-European countries, including Italy, have mostly been aligned in devoting the first doses to front line health-care workers and nursing home residents.
+Italy’s predicament has lessons for other countries that are facing their own tough decisions about whom to prioritize with a limited vaccine supply.
+European countries, including Italy, have mostly been aligned in devoting the first doses to front-line health-care workers and nursing home residents.
 But if the primary goal is to avert deaths, the takeaway from Italy seems to be: Once that work is done, keep giving doses to the old, and be very selective about which younger workers might be eligible.

 The data shows why Italy remains so exposed: Among European Union countries, it ranks toward the very bottom in inoculating people in their 70s — a group that is still highly vulnerable to the ravages of the virus.
 Only 2.2 percent of that age group is fully vaccinated.
 Every other age group in Italy — including people in their 20s and 30s — has received a higher proportion of full protection.